grafana/dashboard-linter/docs/index.md

 # Exclusions and Warnings

-Where the rules above don't make sense, you can drop a `.lint` file in a same directory as the dashboard telling the linter to ignore certain rules, or downgrade them to warnings.
+Where the rules above don't make sense, you can add a `.lint` file in the same directory as the dashboard telling the linter to ignore certain rules or downgrade them to a warning.

 Example:
 ```yaml